+- 1. Student's name

-- Student's name and address
+- 2. Student's address

-- 2. Telephone listing
+- 3. Telephone listing

-- 3. Electronic mail address
+- 4. Electronic mail address

-- 4. Photograph
+- 5. Photograph

-- 5. Date and place of birth
+- 6. Date and place of birth

-- 6. Major Field of Study
+- 7. Major Field of Study

-- 7. Grade Level
+- 8. Grade Level

-- 8. Enrollment status
+- 9. Enrollment status

-- 9. Participation in officially recognized activities and sports
+- 10. Participation in officially recognized activities and sports

-- 10. Height and weight of a member of an athletic team
+- 11. Height and weight of a member of an athletic team

-- 11. Dates of attendance
+- 12. Dates of attendance

-- 12. Degrees, awards and honors received, except for information regarding the Modified Standard Diploma or other certificate that is awarded only to students with disabilities
+- 13. Degrees, awards and honors received, except for information regarding the Modified Standard Diploma or other certificate that is awarded only to students with disabilities

-- 13. Most recent educational institution attended
+- 14. Most recent educational institution attended